cvanciu/hotels_california/hotels.md

 For the roughly 25% of hotels with restaurants on site, it’s important to note that it’s usually only Luxury and Full-Service Chain Hotels who actually own them.
 It’s likely that economy to mid scale, independently operated hotels lease out restaurant space they may have.

+Hotels in this dataset included information on the amenities they offer, such as Room Service, Pools, and Business Centers.

+We’ve created Gas Use categories detailed as the following:

+**Basic**: No listed amenities beyond the standard room heating, which is common to most hotels in California.
+Older/larger hotels located in colder inland or mountain areas are likely to have gas powered room heating.

+**Normal**: 1+ listed amenities.

-65% of hotels have amenities that likely use cooking, space, and water heating.
+**High**: 1+ listed amenities that likely use space, water and cooking heating.

+65% of hotels have amenities associated with likely higher gas use.

 ### Exclude Chain Management